Datasciensyash/ReviewClassifier/README.md

 ```
 That achieved about `0.89` accuracy and `0.3` LogLoss on Test data.
 But Baseline hasn't used unsupervised data to train, which in theory can get better metrics value.
 Also, baseline hasn't used strategy of re-training on pseudo-labeled data.

 For hyperparameter optimization was used W&B Sweeps platform.
 All **results**, **logs** and **charts** public avaliable at [project page on W&B](https://app.wandb.ai/datasciensyash/review_classifier/sweeps/u3l9ojto/overview?workspace=user-datasciensyash).
-Also, this information is stored at `Hyperoptinfo.csv` file.
+Also, this information is stored at `./csv/Hyperoptinfo.csv` file.
 Training with best hyperparameters gain `0.89` accuracy and `0.28` LogLoss on Test data.

 ![Hyperparameters optimization](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/wandb.png)